GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

-Given your linked list of program options (or text array) and possibly some registered resources, you can now call the required GMT module using one of the two flavors discussed in section [sec:func].
-All modules return an error or status code that your program should consider before processing the results.
+Given your linked list of program options (or text array) and possibly some registered resources, you can now call the required GMT module using one of the two flavors discussed in :ref:`section <sec-func>` All modules return an error or status code that your program should consider before processing the results.